Amerasian: Definitions

-The term was coined by writer Pearl S. Buck and was formalized by the Immigration and Naturalization Service.
-Many people were born to Asian women and U.S. servicemen during World War II, the Korean War and the Vietnam War.
+The term was coined by novelist Pearl S. Buck and was formalized by the Immigration and Naturalization Service.
+Many people were born to East or Southeast Asian women and U.S. servicemen during World War II, the Korean War and the Vietnam War.
 The official definition of Amerasian came about as a result of Public Law 97-359, enacted by the 97th Congress of the United States on October 22, 1982.

 According to the United States Department of Justice and the Immigration and Naturalization Service (INS), an Amerasian is: "[A]n alien who was born in Korea, Kampuchea, Laos, Thailand or Vietnam after December 31, 1950 and before October 22, 1982 and was fathered by a U.S. citizen."
 The Amerasian Foundation (AF) and Amerasian Family Finder (AFF) define an Amerasian as "Any person who was fathered by a citizen of the United States (an American serviceman, American expatriate or U.S. Government Employee (Regular or Contract)) and whose mother is or was, an Asian National."

-The term is commonly applied to half Japanese children fathered by a U.S. serviceman in Japan, as well as half Korean children fathered by veterans of the Korean War or stationary soldiers in South Korea.
+The term is commonly applied to half Japanese children fathered by a U.S. serviceman based in Japan, as well as half Korean children fathered by veterans of the Korean War or stationary soldiers in South Korea.
 The term is also applied to children of Filipinos and American rulers during the U.S. colonial period of the Philippines (still used until today) and children of Thais and U.S. soldiers during World War II and the Vietnam War.
 The U.S. had bases in Thailand during the Vietnam War.

-Amerasian should not be interpreted as a fixed racial term relating to a specific mixture of races (such as Mestizo, Mulatto, Eurasian or Afro-Asian).
-The racial strain of the American parent of one Amerasian may be different from that of another Amerasian; it may be White, Black, Hispanic or even Asian.
-In the latter case, it is conceivable that the Amerasian could be fathered by a person who shares the same racial background but not the same nationality.
+Amerasian should not be interpreted as a fixed racial term relating to a specific category of multiracial groups (such as Mestizo, Mulatto, Eurasian or Afro-Asians).
+The racial strain of the American parent of one Amerasian may be different from that of another Amerasian; it may be White, Black, Hispanic or even Asians in general.
+In the latter case, it is conceivable that the Amerasian could be fathered by a person who shares the same racial stock, but not necessarily the same nationality.

-In certain cases, it could apply to the offspring of American females, who engaged in professions such as military nurse and Asian males.
-Mixed-race children, whatever the occupations of their parents, have suffered social stigma.
-With genetic relation to U.S. soldiers, Amerasians have faced additional exclusion by perceived association to military enemies of Asian countries.
+In certain cases, the term could also apply to the progency of American females, who engaged in professions such as military nursing for East and Southeast Asian males.
+Mixed-race children, whatever the occupational background or prestige of their parents, have suffered social stigma.
+With genetic relation to U.S. soldiers, Amerasians have faced additional exclusion by perceived association to being military enemies of East and Southeast Asian countries.
 This stigma extended to the mothers of Amerasians, majority of whom were Asian, causing many of the Asian mothers to abandon their Amerasian children.
 The abandonment of both parents led to a large proportion of orphaned Amerasians.

 Cambodia

 The Amerasian Immigration Act included Amerasians whose fathers were U.S. citizens and whose mothers were nationals of Kampuchea (Cambodia).
-As many as 10,000 Cambodian Amerasians may have been fathered by US servicemen.
+As many as 10,000 Cambodians of mixed Amerasian ancestry may have been fathered by US servicemen.